bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Our initial theories revolved around word transformations.
 In particular, the book on the round page for Paper Trail was suspicious: eight bullet points for eight metas, and at least one of them looked like a wordplay transformation that could very well be used on two of the feeder answers!
 Surely this is right, right?

-Well, news from HQ: it's not right.
+Well, news from Hunt HQ: it's not right.
 In fact, the entire book is irrelevant to the meta.

 ![Fish](/assets/redfish.png "[2025-01-19 2000] Many such cases.")